gldeng/universe/formal_theory/formal_theory_quantum_domain_en.md

 $$E_{\text{entanglement}} = h \cdot f_{\text{entanglement}} = h \cdot \frac{c^2}{L_P^2} \cdot S_E(\rho_{AB})$$

-where $L_P$ is the Planck length, indicating that the energy of entangled states is proportional to their entanglement entropy, providing the basis for energy conversion from quantum domain to classical domain.
+where $`L_P`$ is the Planck length, indicating that the energy of entangled states is proportional to their entanglement entropy, providing the basis for energy conversion from quantum domain to classical domain.

 ## Quantum Domain State Space